steadramon/ESPGeiger/docs/hardware/esphardware.md

 ### Interrupt Saturation Guard

 On the same software-interrupt builds, ESPGeiger watches the raw ISR-entry rate (pre-debounce) once a second.
-If it exceeds 10,000 entries/second — a level no physical Geiger tube can produce, but trivially reached by a floating RX pin, an unshielded cable picking up mains hum, or a failed tube oscillating — the firmware detaches the interrupt for 5 seconds and logs:
+If it exceeds 10,000 entries/second (a level no physical Geiger tube can produce, but trivially reached by a floating RX pin, an unshielded cable picking up mains hum, or a failed tube oscillating) the firmware detaches the interrupt for 5 seconds and logs:

 ```
 GeigerPulse: ISR storm (N/s) - parked 5s